Inpulsgor/library/React/Redux/redux/README.md

 import { combineReducers } from "redux";

 // REDUCERS
-import userReducer from "./user/userReducer"; // current example import someReducer from "./some/someReducer"; import someReducer from "./some/someReducer"; import someReducer from "./some/someReducer";
+import usersReducer from "./user/usersReducer"; // current example import someReducer from "./some/someReducer"; import someReducer from "./some/someReducer"; import someReducer from "./some/someReducer";